 I have climbed Everest, Kilimanjaro 40+ times and I can tell you that Aconcagua is much tougher than Kilimanjaro.
 Summit day on Aconcagua is long and demanding.
 We normally start in the dark at 5am and you will not return to the camp until 5pm.

 Initially the terrain is straight forward as you spend the first three hours to reach Independencia.
 It takes another 2 hours 30 minutes to reach the cave and another 2 hours to reach the summit of Aconcagua.
 With breaks it normally takes 8 hours to reach the summit of Aconcagua.
-We start early to avoid most of the cold and to have visibility as we reach the traverse to the Cave and going through the Canaleta.

 The altitude will be extreme above 22,000 feet.
 Make sure you are well-acclimatized, have plenty of food and water, and have layered appropriately.
 Summit success depends on careful preparation and patience.